DecimalTurn/VBA-Build/README.md

 ## How does it work?

-This GitHub Action automates the process of building VBA-Enabled Office documents from XML and VBA source code:
+This GitHub Action automates the process of building VBA-Enabled Office documents from XML[^1] and VBA source code:

 The main script is contained in `Main.ps1` and will perform the following actions: